What is crypto-agility?

 - Develop a method for tracking ownership.

-- Implement automation in as many areas as possible, such as management and replacement tracking.
+- Automate as many areas as possible, such as management and replacement tracking.

 - Inventory all crypto assets.

-- Have good visibility and a good understanding of who owns things.
+- Have good visibility and a good understanding of who owns what.

-- Crypto technology should use the latest cryptography techniques and algorithms.
+- Ensure crypto technology uses the latest cryptography techniques and algorithms.

 - Use high bit sizes for hash algorithms.